 For many people, schooling also played an important role in poor mental health.
-The removal of children from their families and homes had a tremendous negative impact on both the individuals who attended schools and their families.
-Thomas Kublu described the impact on his siblings of receiving a qallunaat education as "poison."
+The removal of children from their families and homes had a tremendously negative impact on both the individuals who attended schools and their families.
+Thomas Kublu described the impact on his siblings of receiving a Qallunaat education as "poison."
 He explained:

 My younger brother Paul Quuliit attended the residential school in Chesterfield Inlet from 1955 for three years until 1958.
 He forgot the family values, Inuit culture, and family ties and responsibilities in the family system.
 He was a stranger by then.
 He was detached and had no sense of family or Inuit values ...
 He no longer had a clear identity or a sense of belonging.
 Being caught up in the two cultures, neither of which he was comfortable in or could call his own, he became an alcoholic.
-He died of a massive heart attack in September 1987 ...
-The three younger ones went through the educational system and the colonizers' attempts to kill the Inuk in them and make them like the qallunaat was too difficult for them emotionally, mentally and spiritually.
+He died of a massive heart attack in September 1987...
+The three younger ones went through the educational system and the colonizers' attempts to kill the Inuk in them and make them like the Qallunaat was too difficult for them emotionally, mentally and spiritually.
 Physical illnesses in the end killed them when they too should have enjoyed living longer, like me.
 I would be alive with them today had they not been forced into the school system ...
 I regret that my younger siblings died so early in life; the educational system killed them.

-In addition to the effects of loss of language and identification, the trauma of having been a victim of physical and sexual abuse at the schools also had implications for health, self-esteem, and well-being well into adulthood.
-Inuit told the QTC about the abuse they experienced while attending school and the effects it had and still has on them.
+In addition to the effects of loss of language and identification with Inuit culture and values, the trauma of having been a victim of physical and sexual abuse at the schools also had implications for health, self-esteem, and well-being well into adulthood.
+Many Qikiqtaalungmiut told the QTC about the abuse they experienced while attending school and the effects it had and still has on them.
 Annie Shappa explained how the abuse children suffered often affected their intimate relationships.
 She shared the following:

 I can say for a fact that when we were young teenagers and we moved to Arctic Bay, those students were sexually and physically abused.
 It became a fact of life.
-It was part of that system in the community ...
+It was part of that system in the community . . .
 Those of us who had husbands, those who were abused at residential schools, were not the only ones affected because of our experience.
 It seems as though they forgot about us and disregarded us.
 Those of us who experienced that abuse ...
 I don't know if it was because of us that it happened.
-136 identity, and communication between family members was often strained or non-existent.
-137 Mental health was affected in the sanatoria, and the strain on individuals when reintroduced to their home communities also affected their well-being.

 Certain health care policies contributed to the increased incidence of mental illness.
 As mentioned earlier in this report, the large numbers of Inuit who were sent south to be treated for tuberculosis in sanatoria often suffered in ways unrelated to tuberculosis.
-Culture shock and homesickness left individuals feeling isolated and confused about
+Culture shock and homesickness left individuals feeling isolated and confused about identity, and communication between family members was often strained or non-existent.
+Mental health was affected in the sanatoria, and the strain on individuals when reintroduced to their home communities also affected their well-being.